Nicola Sturgeon's plan to use next general election as ‘de facto’ referendum not 'widely accepted' by voters

 The attitudes to holding a referendum without the UK Government’s agreement are clearly divided along Yes/No lines, the pollster said.

-The survey found that 64% of Yes voters felt that a majority vote for pro-independence parties at the next general election.
-Another 15% of Yes voters felt it would not and 21% were unsure.

-The pollster also asked tested some of the arguments that would be used in any future vote.
+Ipsos Scotland also tested some of the arguments that would be used in any future vote.

-More than half of all voters, 59%, said the argument that “people in Scotland want to take the country in a very different political direction to England” was ‘very’ or ‘fairly’ convincing.
+More than half of all voters, 59%, said it was true that “people in Scotland want to take the country in a very different political direction to England.”

-Another 58% were won over by that the argument that “Scotland should be independent because Westminster governments cannot be trusted to act in Scotland’s interests,”
+Another 58% agreed with the statement that “Scotland should be independent because Westminster governments cannot be trusted to act in Scotland’s interests,”

 On Brexit, 53% of voters were persuaded by the argument that “Scotland should be independent because the UK left the European Union even though Scotland voted to Remain.”